-Quartz and Titanium Dioxide are listed in the TSCA Chemical Substance Inventory.
+Cobalt Carbonate, Quartz and Titanium Dioxide is listed in the TSCA Chemical Substance Inventory.

 California Prop.
 65 WARNING

 This product contains a chemical known to the State of California to cause cancer.
 (Prop.
 65 - California Health and Safety Code Section 2549 Et Seq).